 Scheme members may choose to buy extra annual pension, up to a maximum of £6,500, using an Additional Pension Contribution (APC) contract (and, in the case of employees - but not councillors - with or without a contribution from the employer - known as a shared cost APC (SCAPC) where there is a contribution from the employer).
 This is an increase from the 2009 Scheme maximum of £5,000 and the maximum of £6,500 will be increased each April (starting April 2016) by Pensions Increase (assuming a PI date of 1 April 2015).
-Because there was no Pensions Increase (Review) Order in 2016, the maximum pension that could be purchased by scheme members was not increased in April 2017.

-However, Aa Pension Fund administering authority can require the member to produce a report by a registered medical practitioner of the results of a medical examination (undertaken at the member's own expense) and can refuse an APC contract application if they are not satisfied that the member is in reasonably good health.
+However, a Pension Fund administering authority can require the member to produce a report by a registered medical practitioner of the results of a medical examination (undertaken at the member's own expense) and can refuse an APC contract application if they are not satisfied that the member is in reasonably good health.
 Subject to that, a member can enter into an APC contract:

 - To buy extra pension.
 The Scheme member may choose to make a one off contribution or regular additional contributions (and, in the case of employees but not councillors -, with or without a contribution from the employer), in order to buy a set amount of additional pension.
 The cost (a cash amount NOT a percentage of pay) is determined by the Scheme member's age and the amount they wish to purchase.
 An employer may, if they wish (except in the case of a councillor member), agree to meet some or all of the cost of any additional pension purchased.
 Note that a Scheme member cannot commence an APC in this circumstance if they are in the 50/50 section. - To buy 'lost' pension for authorised unpaid leave of absence (including any period of unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave following a period of relevant child related leave i.e. following ordinary maternity, paternity or adoption leave or paid shared parental leave and any paid additional maternity or adoption leave).
 Where an employee (but not a councillor) elects to pay an APC to purchase any or all of the amount of pension 'lost' during the period of absence and makes the election within 30 days of returning to work (or such longer period as the employer allows) the employer shall, for any individual period of absence up to 36 months, but not any period beyond that, pay 2/3rds of the cost of the APC (a shared cost APC).
-The amount of 'lost' pension shall be calculated as 1/49th of the 'lost' pensionable pay for the period of unpaid leave if the person was in the main section during that period, or 1/98th of the 'lost' pensionable pay for the period of unpaid leave if they were in the 50/50 section during that period.
-A Scheme member can commence an

-APC or (except councillor members) commence a shared cost APC in this circumstance even if they are in the 50/50 section.
+The amount of 'lost' pension shall be calculated as 1/49th of the 'lost' pensionable pay for the period of unpaid leave if the period of unpaid leave if the period of unpaid leave if they were in the 50/50 section during that period.
+A Scheme member can commence an APC or (except councillor members) commence a shared cost APC in this circumstance even if they are in the 50/50 section.